 This post is written by Karly Moura, a teacher on special assignment (TOSA) and Computer Science teacher in Mount Diablo USD in Concord, California.
-Karly is also part of team Ditchbook, enjoying her role as content and social media manager.
+Karly is also part of team Ditchbook, enjoying her role as blog editor and social media manager.

 You don’t have to be an expert programmer yourself to get your students started coding in the classroom and the Hour of Code during Computer Science Education Week is a great place to start.
 With the incredible amount of resources available to educators, you can learn to program along WITH your students.